tahayucegokk/test_c_files/README.md

 Testing Steps
 The script searches for the #include statement in the ft_putstr.c file.
 If the <unistd.h> file is not included, the test1_fail file is created and the script exits.
 If the file is included, the test1_passed file is created.

 The ft_putstr.c file is copied to the test.c file and a main() function is added to the test.c file.
-This function calls the ft_putstr() function and writes the asd text.
+This function calls the ft_putstr() function and writes the any text.
 The program returns 0.

 The test.c file is compiled using GCC with the -Wall, -Wextra, and -Werror flags.
 If the compilation fails, the test2_fail file is created and the script exits.
 If the compilation is successful, the test2_passed file is created.